 During the week, the demands of commuting to and from a full-time consulting project account for most of my time.
-To function at my best, I want to get a good night’s sleep.
+To function at my best, I want to get a good night's sleep.
 I get paid to think and solve problems for my client.
-I won’t do an adequate job if I’m tired due to lack of sleep.
+I won’t do an adequate job if I’m tired due to a lack of sleep.
 I also noticed that my diabetes management worsens when I don’ get enough sleep.
-For me, this means getting into bed early, preferably by 10 PM, so that I can catch at least 8 hours of restful sleep.
-There are some very negative consequences1 to me getting less than those 8 hours of sleep on a consistent basis so getting up earlier is just not an option for me.
+This means getting into bed early, preferably by 10 PM, so that I can catch at least 8 hours of restful sleep.
+There are some very negative consequences1 to be getting less than those 8 hours of sleep on a consistent basis so getting up earlier is just not an option for me.
 By the time I get home at 6 PM, my mind is spent, so I find that I do my worst writing at night.

 I do most of my writing on the weekend.
 I write early in the morning, before my two kids and my wife wake up.
 This is anytime between 7 AM and 10 AM on the weekend.
 I won't get up earlier than 6 AM and lose sleep to get things done.
 Writing early in the morning is the best time for me.
 That's when my mind is the freshest.
 As soon as my family wakes up, the distractions start.
 Even if I put up a giant flag and a banner saying "Keep away!
 In the zone!”, I will still get interrupted.

-I’m the coffee drinker in the house.
+I'm the coffee drinker in the house.
 Coffee helps me get started.
 It gets my brain going.
 No coffee.
 No thinking.
 Every morning I brew exactly two servings of coffee.
 One for my wife and me.
-She likes here with cream and sugar.
+She likes her coffee with cream and sugar.
 I drink mine black with a packet of Monk Fruit in the Raw.

 I use the same headphones while I write.
 A worn pair of Grado SR60 open-back headphones.
 They fit comfortably over the ear and are not heavy.
-Once the music starts and I get into the groove of writing, I don’t even notice them.
+Once the music starts and I get into the groove of writing, I don't notice them.

 To avoid the temptation to launch other apps, I will run the writing app in full-screen mode.
 No email apps.
 No browser.
 Just the writing app.